Saturday, October 10, 2009

 At this point I wasn't really sure where this was going as what was going to be a quilt about my baby shower in May had turned into a map quilt.
 I put it aside for a little bit waiting for an idea of what to do next.
 One day when I was putting away the gift bags from the shower that had piled up in my studio I came across this ribbon from one of the presents.

+So I machine embroidered the words "Enjoy the Journey".
 I used water soluble stabilizer to write the words on so that I would have a guide to follow for my stitching.
 I stitched over it twice to make it stand out more.

 So in the end it did all come together in a way that makes sense to me.
 YEA!